learn-co-curriculum/pc-ios-app-funFacts/README.md

 **Stretch**

-+ See if you can randomly select and element from the array.
++ Instead of using a loop, try to randomly select and element from the array.